Perspective | Prisons are getting Whiter. That’s one way mass incarceration might end.

 When asked if Blacks suffered the most from racial injustice, James Baldwin replied, “No, we are only the ones who are dying fastest.”
 Baldwin wasn’t speaking specifically of mass incarceration, but he could have been.
 Mass incarceration is aimed at Black and Hispanic people, but hundreds of thousands of Whites have been imprisoned in a society that promotes locking people up.
 Highlighting the Whitening trend could help Americans appreciate how a furnace fed by racism eventually consumes us all.

 In the effort to control Black and Brown people through the criminal justice system, White Americans have shown a stunning willingness to tolerate a huge number of White prisoners as collateral damage.
 And once such systems are built, they have a remarkable capacity for self-preservation; jail populations, for instance, have stayed constant even as crime has plummeted.
 So we cannot say how well a strategy drawing attention to the Whitening trend will work.
-In his book “Dying of Whiteness,” physician Jonathan Metzl argues that Whites’ racial resentment can lead them to cut off their nose to spite their face — opposing policies that would help them because they would help Blacks, too.
-Indeed, numerous economists have concluded that America’s long history of hostility toward Blacks has left it the sole advanced economy without some form of universal health care.
-If some Whites are willing to give up health care to keep their place in the racial hierarchy, perhaps they are willing to risk imprisonment as well.
+In his book “Dying of Whiteness,” physician Jonathan Metzl argues that White people’s racial resentment can lead them to cut off their nose to spite their face — opposing policies that would help them because they would help Black citizens, too.
+Indeed, numerous economists have concluded that America’s long history of hostility toward Black people has left it the sole advanced economy without some form of universal health care.
+If some White Americans are willing to give up health care to keep their place in the racial hierarchy, perhaps they are willing to risk imprisonment as well.
 Yet the reversal in rhetoric during the opioid crisis shows that entrenched policies can be changed.

 What’s more, in a remarkable moment of convergence, libertarians, religious leaders and racial-justice advocates oppose mass incarceration for separate but overlapping reasons.
 Were our country more just and less dismissive of Black pain, growing White incarceration would have no special weight in assessing the moral value of locking up more than 2 million of our fellow citizens.
 Opponents of mass incarceration — including Biden — should continue to denounce racism within the criminal justice system.
 But the president can also remind Americans that our racial fates are joined: All of us would benefit from the end of mass incarceration.